ecosensors/Django/README.md

 # Django
 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND

+(The following README and the related Django App, are histories of all steps to make my App running, during my learning time on Django)

+The project is still on progress ... :)

 ## Exercises

 ### DocBlog
-This is a simple exercise to be fanilirized with Django (See DocBlog -> src )
+This is a simple exercise to be familirized with Django (See DocBlog -> src )

 ### EcoSensor
 There are two exercises 1) leaflet and 2) Console. leaflet exercise is done following [this tutorial](https://blog.logrocket.com/how-to-build-vue-js-app-django-rest-framework/), step by step.
 Then I used this new skills to build the console application with a database which contain a bit less than 1 million of measures. the console exercise is build with some javascript libraries as Leaflet for the map, Chartjs to display the measures.
 The goal of that exercise is to build a Django app to replace this PHP app ([See](https://bud.eco-sensors.ch/))

 # Prepare and install Django
-This installation is done on MacOS Monterey (12.6)
+This installation is done on MacOS Monterey (12.6) and then on a MacOS Ventura 13.0.1 I use MAMP 6.6 as local server and PHP 7.4.21, MySQL 5.7.34 and PHPMyAdmin 5.1.0.

+Before the next steps, I imported a .sql file to the database 'db_console', with a bit less of 1 millions of measures.

 ## Python3
 * Make sure you have installed Command Line Developper tools
 ```
 xcode-select --install
 ```

 * I personally switched my default shell to bash
 ```
 chsh -s /bin/bash
 ```